lightstreams-network/lightchain/README.md

 lightchain init --datadir "${HOME}/.lightchain" --standalone
 ```

-At the genesis block the ether account `0xc916cfe5c83dd4fc3c3b0bf2ec2d4e401782875e`
-has been initialized with _3M Photons_.
+At the genesis block, the ether account `0xc916cfe5c83dd4fc3c3b0bf2ec2d4e401782875e`has been initialized with _300M Photons_.
 Passphrase is `WelcomeToSirius`

 ## Applications